muhammadazzazy/febrilogic/README.md

   - [x] POST `/api/patient/{id}/calculate` - calculate the probabilities of diseases and obtain the top 3 diseases

+- [x] Biomarker data APIs:

+  - [x] GET `/api/biomarkers` - fetch metadata of biomarkers from the database

+  - [x] GET `/api/biomarkers/units` - fetch from the database a mapping between the biomarkers and their corresponding units

 - [x] LLM integration APIs:

   - [x] POST `/api/patient/{id}/generate/groq` - generate a clinical decision support report via Groq LLM

   - [x] POST `/api/patient/{id}/generate/openrouter` - generate a clinical decision support report via OpenRouter LLM

+- [x] Utility APIs:

   - [x] GET `/api/countries` - fetch a listing of all countries (alphabetical)

   - [x] GET `/api/diseases` - fetch a listing of all possible diseases a patient can test negative for

   - [x] GET `/api/symptoms/categories-definitions` - fetch a mapping between the symptom category, associated symptoms, and their definitions

-- [x] Biomarker data APIs:

-  - [x] GET `/api/biomarkers` - fetch metadata of biomarkers from the database

-  - [x] GET `/api/biomarkers/units` - fetch from the database a mapping between the biomarkers and their corresponding units

   - [x] POST `/api/contact` - send support requests with sender's name and email, subject, and body to FebriLogic's support email address

 - [x] Authentication APIs:
   - [x] POST `/auth/` - register a new user